jfilby/AiTradefiAipcHackathon/docs/setup.md

 - Name should be short but descriptive of the API key.
 - Pricing tier can be "free" or "paid".

+## Load the analyses

+Load the analyses into the Analysis records.

+npm run ts-script load-analyses

 ## Add a slideshow to the showcase